seedvalue/SimpleSpriteAnimator/README.md

 - Once, with allow play other animation when current “once animation” is end (can disable/enable if need).
 For example we have “attack animation”, when attack is finished its need play “idle”.

+- Can delayed random time to start first animation

 ## Its support lot of animations per object.
 Have DEMO scene for know how it work.
 1 player have animations run, idle, attack, etc…